 The ROI of Social Media Marketing

 Because social media offers so many uses and potential benefits it’s not surprising that many professional services firms are weaving social media into their marketing strategies.
-A recent Hinge research study showed that more professional services firms use social media networking (39%) than use email marketing (36%).
-And firms are using social media to promote thought leadership (34%) about as frequently as event sponsorships (also 34%).
+A recent Hinge research study showed that more professional services firms use social media networking (52.5%) than use email marketing (48.9%).
+And firms are using social media to promote thought leadership (36.8%) about as frequently as speaking at targeted events and conferences (34.5%).

 While widespread adoption may suggest a good return on investment, there is more direct evidence to consider.
 In the same study we looked at the marketing techniques used by High Growth firms (firms with compound annual growth rates greater than 20%) and compared them to the techniques used by firms that were stagnant (no growth or a decline).
-While both groups used social media to about the same extent, High Growth firms found social media to be about 4 times as effective as did their No Growth peers.
+While both groups used social media to about the same extent, High Growth firms found social media to be more effective compared to their No Growth peers.

 Clearly, there is something about how firms use social media that is impacting effectiveness and return on investment.

 One clue comes from the same study.
 We found that the High Growth firms enjoy a decided skills advantage.
-Professionals from High Growth firms were more than twice as likely to be rated highly skilled in social media networking.
+Professionals from High Growth firms were 25% more likely to be rated highly skilled in social media networking.

 This raises the intriguing possibility that social media training can drive much higher levels of success.
 Other research on employee involvement in social media also identified the importance of training.
 Firms with an established social media employee engagement program tend to grow faster.
 That kind of a return is hard to ignore.